Mesembryanthemum crystallinum

+Mesembryanthemum crystallinum (the common, 'crystalline' or 'crystallinum' iceplant, or simply 'iceplant') is a species of annual/perennial, succulent flowering plant in the Mesembryanthemum genus of the Aizoaceae family.

-Mesembryanthemum crystallinum is a prostrate succulent plant native to Africa, Sinai and southern Europe, and naturalized in the New World.
-The plant is covered with large, glistening bladder cells or water vesicles, reflected in its common names of common ice plant, crystalline ice plant or ice plant.
+A true Mediterranean-climate grower, this prostrate groundcover is native to coastal North Africa and Sinai, the Levant and maritime Southern Europe, and several Mediterranean and North Atlantic islands, as well.
+The plant is covered with large, glistening bladder cells, or water vesicles, hence its many common names such as crystallinum iceplant, crystalline iceplant or iceplant.

 Description

 Mesembryanthemum crystallinum grows creeping stems, from 20-60 cm in length.
 The leaves are 2-10 cm long.

 It flowers from March to October.
 The many-petalled flowers, 2.5 cm across, open in the morning and close at night, and are pollinated by insects.

 The species is covered with enlarged epidermal cells, called "bladder cells", the main function of which is to reserve water.

 The plant can be annual, biennial or perennial, but its life cycle is usually completed within several months, depending on environmental conditions.

 Biology

 The plant usually uses C3 carbon fixation, but when it becomes water- or salt-stressed, it is able to switch to Crassulacean acid metabolism.
 Like many salt-tolerant plants, M. crystallinum accumulates salt throughout its life, in a gradient from the roots to the shoots, with the highest concentration stored in epidermal bladder cells.
 The salt is released by leaching once the plant dies, resulting in a detrimental osmotic environment preventing the growth of other, non-salt-tolerant species while allowing M. crystallinum seeds to germinate.

 In M. crystallinum, the number of seeds produced depends on whether CAM has been activated (C3 metabolism is more efficient) and the size the plant has grown to in its juvenile growth phase.
 Older portions of the plant progressively die off and dry out during seed production.
 The developing seed capsules continue to sequester salt and produce viable seeds.
 Seeds at the top of the capsule generally germinate immediately on imbibation, while seeds at the base may remain dormant for longer than four weeks.